-- 5.16.
-No individual member, or informal group of members may issue an official order unless instructed to do so in advance by a resolution of the council or make any contract on behalf of the council. - 5.17.
-No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council except in an emergency. - 5.18.
+- iv. goods or services that are only available from one supplier or are sold at a fixed price. - 5.13.
+When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council.
+Avoidance of competition is not a valid reason. - 5.14.
+The council shall not be obliged to accept the lowest or any tender, quote or estimate. - 5.15.
+No individual member, or informal group of members may issue an official order unless instructed to do so in advance by a resolution of the council or make any contract on behalf of the council. - 5.16.
+No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council except in an emergency. - 5.17.
 In cases of serious risk to the delivery of council services or to public safety on council premises, the RFO may authorise expenditure of up to £500 excluding VAT on repair, replacement or other work that in their judgement is necessary, whether or not there is any budget for such expenditure.
-The RFO shall report such action to the Chair as soon as possible and to the council as soon as practicable thereafter. - 5.19.
-No expenditure shall be authorised, no contract entered into or tender accepted in relation to any major project, unless the council is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first. - 5.20.
+The RFO shall report such action to the Chair as soon as possible and to the council as soon as practicable thereafter. - 5.18.
+No expenditure shall be authorised, no contract entered into or tender accepted in relation to any major project, unless the council is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first. - 5.19.
 An official order or letter shall be issued for all work, goods and services above £250 excluding VAT unless a formal contract is to be prepared or an official order would be inappropriate.
-Copies of orders shall be retained, along with evidence of receipt of goods. - 5.21.
-Any ordering system can be misused and access to them shall be controlled by the Clerk.
+Copies of orders shall be retained, along with evidence of receipt of goods. - 5.20.
+Any ordering system can be misused and access to them shall be controlled by the RFO.